tc39/proposal-defer-import-eval/README.md

 This said, the solution may lie in the same space.
 The batch preloading presentation by Dan Ehrenberg in the [November 2020 meeting](https://github.com/tc39/notes/blob/master/meetings/2020-11/nov-19.md#batch-preloading-and-javascript) pointed a direction for JS bundles, which would offer a delivery mechanism.
 This would mean that the modules may be available on disk for quick access.
 This would mean that the same technique used for server side applications would also work for web applications.

-## Alternatives

-This section exists to document potential alternatives, however at present the proposal is focusing on the more minimal approach of pausing before evaluation.
-If that fails, we may need to discuss these in more detail.

-### Co-routines

-The inspiration here comes from React's use of try/catch.

-The issue highlighted above regarding top level await, and regarding async fetch requests, could be mitigated by the introduction of co-routines.
-This would remove the invariant of run to completion.
-There is some need for this potentially, as illustrated by the React usecase.

-### Delegating work to blocking workers

-We do not know yet if the performance characteristics of the basic proposal will be enough for the server-side case.
-In considering this also on the front end, we might explore a more creative solution.

-One of the problem of the proposed solution is that all resources have to be loaded ahead, before doing a lazy initialization.
-In the case of React, Frameworks have defined systems where the resources are not necessarily fetched yet, and if it is not fetched then the framework behave as-if we were doing a transaction, by unwinding everything and starting over.
-This resembles a co-routine, but might be done differently.

-Today the main-thread cannot be blocked for multiple reasons.
-But we could block a worker thread as long as we do not break the run-to-completion restriction.
-The run-to-completion ensures that the amount of changes between 2 instructions remains bounded and known.
-We can easily add a `Promise.block()` function to any `Promise` which does not execute JavaScript code on the Worker thread.

-Thus, any code which is currently implemented as `sync` but depends on `Promise` resolution could be moved to a worker thread, and use `Promise.block()` for waiting on the completion of Promises which are either returning main-thread results computed asynchronously on the main-thread or returning result of fetch function which do not involve changing the state of the Worker thread.

-Once the worker work is completed, the data can be transfered back to the main thread by resolving a Promise.
-This could be done behind the scenes.

-Some problems remains on how to efficiently transfer contextual information to the worker thread, without adding race conditions.
-To which some options might be to add a copy-on-write feature where any data transfered is preserved as read-only while a worker is potentially using it, or the opposite.

 ## Other Languages